-Rising air, often warm and moist, begins to develop the "tube" which then creates vertical rotation.
+Rising air, often warm and moist, begin to develop the "tube" which then creates a vertical rotation.
 This vertical updraft fed by the warm moist air can lead to the formation of the tornado.

 Damages & Danger

-Damages caused by tornadoes are usually the result of the high wind velocities and wind-blown debris.
-Lightening and hail usually accompany these storms and can also result in damages.
+Damages caused by tornadoes are usually the result of high wind velocities and wind-blown debris.
+Lightning and hail usually accompany these storms and can also result in damage.

-On average, tornadoes kill about 60 people per year, mostly from falling or flying debr
+On average, tornadoes kill about 60 people per year, mostly from falling or flying debris.

-Peak tornado season in the Southeast is March through May and in the northern states it runs late spring through early summer.
+Peak tornado season in the Southeast is March through May and in the northern states it runs from late spring through early summer.
 They can occur at any time of the day, but are most likely to occur between 3 and 9 p.m.
-Structures of light construction, such as mobile homes, are at greatest risk for damages from tornadoes.
+Structures of light construction, such as mobile homes, are at the greatest risk for damage from tornadoes.

 The states with the highest concentration of tornados are: